-- 250 In a previous draft of Volume C, we described the steps necessary to set up an environment that focuses - on laptop (sometimes referred to by industry as client) computing devices.
-It also provided guidance on - the operational usage of manufacturers' tools that may be useful to your IT personnel who verify that - 253 the computing device is acceptable to receive into the acquiring organization.
-In this draft of Volume C, - 254 we incorporate validating the integrity of servers and include additional enterprise services as required - 255 to support this capability.
+This volume describes the steps necessary to set up an environment that focuses on laptop (sometimes referred to by industry as client) computing devices.
+It also provides guidance on the operational usage of manufacturers' tools that may be useful to your IT personnel who verify that the computing device is acceptable to receive into the acquiring organization.
+This volume also describes validating the integrity of servers and including additional enterprise services as required to support this capability.